kmontag/macher/README.md

 After calling `(macher-install)`, you can use macher presets in any gptel request or buffer:

 - **`@macher`**: Full editing capabilities.
-Adds workspace context (file listings, project info) plus tools to read, search, and edit files.
+Adds workspace context plus tools to read, search, and edit files.
 Changes are captured in memory and displayed as a patch.

 - **`@macher-ro`**: Read-only access.
 Adds workspace context plus tools to read and search files, but no editing tools.

-- **`@macher-prompt`**: Context only.
+- **`@macher-system`**: Context only.
 Adds workspace context without any tools.
 Use when you want the LLM to understand your project structure but don't need file access.

 - **`@macher-base`**: Utility preset that enables macher tool infrastructure.
 Macher tools will fail unless this is applied.
-This gets applied automatically when using other macher presets, but you may want to apply it globally, so that you can use macher tools without explicitly applying presets (e.g. from the gptel menu or when restoring a gptel session).
+This gets applied automatically when using other macher presets, but you may want to apply it globally via `macher-enable`.

 https://github.com/user-attachments/assets/9b3e0734-5907-4e01-a356-6f9066d7b844